 Photo Essay: Hunting season The memory of a hunt is relived every time the meat is shared and enjoyed, by Cathie Archbould.
 One person's junk Yukon’s free-store shopping circuit, by Fiona McGlynn.
 Return to Lucania A treasure hunt in the St. Elias Mountains, by Haley Ritchie.
 Out of the broom closet Reading fortunes and tarot cards is all in a day’s work for the good witch of Tagish, by Heather Avery.

 BUSINESS BRIEFS: by Rhiannon Russell:

-JUST ONE MORE THING: When things go wrong outside: Even NASA technology has its limitations, by George Balmer.
+JUST ONE MORE THING: When things go wrong outside: A bear encounter that starts with a curious canter, by Karen McColl.

 READ these and many more stories in the current magazine available on newsstands and by subscription

 "They call it the Spell of the Yukon, and I just think that is exactly what it is….
 We think of [the] Yukon as a pristine, beautiful, welcoming oasis and it is.
 You have to have a strong character, and I find the people here are so welcoming.
 They didn’t even bat an eye about me coming out of the broom closet one bit."